ralphbn1995/An-automated-approach-for-facilitating-email-answering-from-BP-perspective/README.md

 ### Content of this repository

 Our goal is to recommend email responses and business data values based on a received e-mail.
 The proposed approach shown in the following figure is divided into two main phases: (1) A learning phase where BP knowledge are discovered from emails and the recommender model is trained, (2) A recommendation phase where the discovered BP knowledge are used to provide suggestions to email users.
-In this repository, we presents the essential part of the recommendation phase implemented in this approach.
+In this repository, we presents the essential part of the recommendation phase implemented in this approach: (i) Recommend_email_responses_templates.ipynb, and (ii) BP_knowledge_recommender_learned_model.ipynb.

 <div align="center">
   <a href="https://github.com/ralphbn1995/E-mail-Responses-Recommendation-from-Business-Process-Perspectives">